SebastianLazarte/N-Puzzle-Solver/README.md

 ![image](https://user-images.githubusercontent.com/72448046/132264608-524bd951-c8a6-4a1c-ac6c-e1c4e8883389.png)

-2.For n = 3: generate the entire state space using a computer program.
+**2.For n = 3: generate the entire state space using a computer program.
 For this I suggest you select a randomly generated initial state and start expanding it, taking care not to expand nodes that were previously expand nodes that were previously expanded.
-Report the number of states generated and comment. comment.
+Report the number of states generated and comment.**

 ###### BFS
 ![image](https://user-images.githubusercontent.com/72448046/132274702-1b253312-c2a7-4dd6-9110-41ce22faf492.png)